 Chontaduros are available year-round, with a peak season in the winter through early summer in Central and South America.

 Chontaduros are native to tropical forests throughout Central and South America and have been growing wild since ancient times.
-There are many different wild and domesticated varieties of the fruit, and while the exact date of cultivation is unknown, the fruits are widely sold at local markets across the neotropics.
-Today Chontaduros are grown commercially and are highly exported from Costa Rica and Brazil to other regions of the world, including Europe and Asia.
+There are many different wild and domesticated varieties of the fruit, and while the exact date of when commercial cultivation began is unknown, the fruits are widely sold at local markets across the neotropics.
+Today Chontaduros are grown commercially and are exported from Costa Rica and Brazil to other regions of the world, including Europe and Asia.
 The fruits are also found on a local level in fresh markets throughout Ecuador, Colombia, Brazil, Venezuela, Bolivia, Peru, Panama, and Costa Rica.